mSrishan/SearchBarDemo/README.md

 # SearchBarDemo
-Make a Search Bar component with React (with API Calls)
+ Search Bar component with React (with API Calls)